mrmichaelgallen/Course-Work-TTA/Python/PythonInADay/readme.md

-A readme file for Python in a Day
+Description: Course drill from the Book Python in a Day

+My contributions: Drills only, not my original work.

+Michael Allen